gfargo/potion-wars/readme.md

 ## Development 🛠️

 This game is built using React, Ink, and TypeScript.
 Feel free to contribute to the project by submitting pull requests or reporting issues.

+## Contributing 🤝

+We welcome contributions from the community!
+Feel free to fork the repository, make changes, and submit a pull request.
+Check out our [contributing guidelines](CONTRIBUTING.md) for more information.

+## License 📜

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contact 📧

+For questions or feedback, feel free to reach out to us via [GitHub Issues](https://github.com/gfargo/potion-wars/issues).